Solar Terms or Seasonal Points for Winter

 Minor Snow – xiǎo xuě – 小雪 – Nov.22nd – Dec.5th

 In this stage of the cycle, snow may begin to fall.
-Although it may only be a small amount of snow, it is a warning sign to start making changes for the winter ahead.
+Although it may be only a small amount of snow, it serves as a warning to start preparing for the winter ahead.
 The land becomes quiet, cold, and dormant.
-Animal movements slow, water turns to ice, and plants store energy in their roots.
-Winter is water element time and is considered the most yin phase of the five-element cycle which makes it slower, inward, downward, and more feminine.
+Animal movements slow, water freezes, and plants store energy in their roots.
+Winter is water element time and is considered the most yin phase of the five-element cycle, making it slower, inward, downward, and more feminine.

-During this seasonal point, snow may start to fall more heavily.
-During winter we need to protect our jing (essence).
-Jing is both a physical and energetic concept—in its most physical form it is the sperm and ovum—at its most energetic, it is our deepest life force.
+At this time of year, snow may start to fall more heavily.
+During winter, we need to protect our jing (essence).
+Jing is both a physical and energetic concept—in its most physical form, it is the sperm and ovum—at its most energetic, it is our deepest life force.
 It is a nourishing energy housed in the Kidneys that provides deep strength and resilience.
 Jing is depleted with overactivity, so one way to protect this vital substance is with rest and sleep.

-During this seasonal point we have our longest nights.
+At this time of year, we experience our longest nights.
 During the darkest days of the year, we can cultivate wisdom through receptivity and reflection.
 The quiet hush of winter can show us there is real potency available in darkness.
-This time of stillness and slowing down helps us nourish new seeds of potential, move toward the light within, and face our fears – the emotion related to this time of year.
+This time of stillness and slowing down helps us nourish new seeds of potential, move toward the light within, and face our fear, the emotion often associated with this time of year.

 Lesser Cold – xiǎo hán – 小寒 – Jan.5th – Jan.19th

 At this time, the weather quickly becomes cold.
-In Chinese Medicine, the environmental factor that tends to cause diseases most easily in winter is “cold” 寒.
-There are two types of cold – external and internal.
-Internal Cold is due to a lack of yang in the body, and external Cold can be from the environmental pathogen “cold” attacking the body.
+In Chinese Medicine, the environmental factor that most easily causes disease in winter is “cold” 寒.
+There are two types of cold: external and internal.
+Internal Cold is due to a lack of yang in the body, and external Cold can result from an environmental pathogen, such as “cold,” attacking the body.
 Self-care practices should generate warmth, without drying or overheating.
-In particular keep the head, lower back, and chest warm.
+In particular, keep the head, lower back, and chest warm.

 Greater Cold – dà hán – 大寒 – Jan.20th – Feb.3rd

 This is considered the coldest time of year.
-Energy slows now due to cold, so while it’s important to warm the body this time of year, it’s also important to not allow stagnancy to build.
+Energy slows now due to cold, so while it’s essential to warm the body this time of year, it’s also important not to allow stagnancy to build.
 Avoid a sedentary lifestyle by getting regular exercise, especially in late winter.

 Seasonal Energetics for Winter Solar Terms